pizlonator/fil-c/invisicaps_by_example.md

 Escaping a `va_list` from the stack frame that has the arguments is super dangerous in Yolo-C. In Fil-C, this just works, because internally, the `va_list` has a pointer to a heap-allocated readonly object containing a snapshot of the arguments.
 Arguments are only heap-allocated for variadic functions.
 So, this program just works:

     args: 1 2 3 4 5

+# Memory Leak

+First file:

+    #include <stdlib.h>

+    void* allocate(void)
+    {
+        return malloc(1000);
+    }

+Second file:

+    void allocate(void);

+    int main()
+    {
+        unsigned count;
+        for (count = 1000000000; count--;)
+            allocate();
+        return 0;
+    }

+This allocates and does not free 1,000,000,000,000 bytes.
+I don't have that much memory on my computer.
+This program works fine in Fil-C. Note that I've pulled the function doing the allocating into a separate compilation unit, so that the compiler can't just optimize the `malloc` call out (though the Fil-C compiler doesn't have that optimization right now).

+Fil-C uses a concurrent garbage collector called FUGC (Fil's Unbelievable Garbage Collector).
+This test uses about 135% CPU according to `top`, meaning that FUGC is running 35% of the time.
+Memory usage stays between 5 MB and 7 MB, which is probably due to the lag between when these allocations happen and when FUGC can clean them up (this program is allocating very quickly).

+FUGC will fix a large class of memory leaks for you.
+It won't fix all leaks - for example, if the leaked objects are registered in some global data structure, which makes them reachable according to FUGC.
+FUGC also means that you can write C or C++ code that is largely oblivious to memory management, like a GC'd language programmer normally would.

 # Conclusion